 Hildegard is much better known than Kassia, although to be honest I’d put them at par with one another both as composers and as administrators and champions of their faith.
 There’s a good article outlining Hildegard’s many accomplishments as an abbess here at feministzine.com.
 She was as much a powerhouse as Kassia, they seem two peas in a pod in that regard.
 Her music, however, is quite different, for more reasons than just the span of two hundred years and half a world that separated the two women.
 Hildegard’s music is rarefied and intensely inward, it is the music of spiritual striving toward God.
 Since Hildegard had religious visions and wrote weighty treatises on theology, it makes sense that her music should have this other-worldly quality, for she herself was in the world but not of it, as the phrase styles it.
 She was formally canonized in 2012 by Pope Benedict XVI after having been revered as a saint by many over the centuries since her passing, and together with her canonization came her designation as a Doctor of the Church.

 There’s so much information available on Hildegard I really need do no more than mention the name.
 The recordings of her music I own come from different sources.
 Emma Kirkby, who has recorded what seems to be everything under the sun in the area of early music, has done fine recordings of Hildegard’s music, including “A Feather On the Breath of God.”
 Kirkby’s voice is very well suited to Hildegard’s music, being the English sparrow she is.
-The group Sequentia has made a special project of recording Hildegard’s complete works and did a fantastic job of it.
+The group Sequentia made a special project of recording Hildegard’s complete works and did a fantastic job of it.
 The recordings were issued as a set of nine CDs by Sony in 2017, so they’re easily available.
 Sequentia is the go-to group for Hildegard’s music, but the recordings done by the group Anonymous 4 are also well worth a listen.

 The Renaissance … Oops

 I come up with a blank for this period, having not a single work by any female composer.
 What a pity, it would be wonderful to have a set of fine, saucy madrigals by some brazen hussy, since the boys were quite busy writing about getting up to all sorts.
-Perhaps future research will unearth some still lost works, hiding away in some manuscript, that will bring a female voice to the list of works from the Renaissance.
+Perhaps future research will unearth some still lost works, hiding away in some manuscript or other, that will bring a female voice to the list of works from the Renaissance.

 Francesca Caccini (Italy, 1587 – ca. 1641)

 The daughter of the well-known composer Guilio Caccini, Francesca had a busy and accomplished career as a musician (a singer, primarily), teacher and composer.
 The Wikipedia page on her is here.
 The article on Francesca at Music Academy Online (here) offers more details and is worth a read.
 One of the most interesting points from her biography is that by 1614 she was the highest paid musician at the Medici court in Florence.
-Considering the musicians floating about Italy at that point in history that’s no small achievement, since the Medici were in a position to have only the best.
+Considering the musicians floating about Italy at that point in history that’s no small achievement, since the Medici were in a position to afford only the best.
 They were also as tight as bark on a tree, so if they shelled out handsomely for Francesca’s services she must have been very good, indeed.